Preventing Falls in The Home for Older Adults

 - Death

-Even if an older person isn't seriously injured in a fall, the resulting fear of falling often causes them to reduce their activities and mobility.
-This reduction in physical activities inadvertently increases their risks of falling again as their muscles grow weaker with non-use.
+Even if an older person doesn't suffer a serious injury in a fall, the resulting fear of falling often causes them to reduce their activities and mobility.
+This reduction in physical activities increases their risks of falling again as their muscles grow weaker with non-use.

-Regular exercise programs, particularly those that increase leg strength and balance, can help prevent older adults from experiencing harmful falls.
+Regular exercises that increase leg strength and balance, such as tai chi, can help prevent older adults from harmful falls.
 It is also helpful to wear shoes at home as slippers or socks can cause trips and falls.

 Some simple home modifications can reduce the risks of fall-related injuries to make your home safer.
 Caregivers and family members should follow these safety tips to reduce fall hazards.